Introduction to Texas Chili

 Cooking Methods

-• Slow Cooker Method: Brown the meat and sauté the vegetables first, then transfer everything to a slow cooker with the spices and tomatoes.
-Cook on low for 6-8 hours to achieve an effortlessly tender chili.
+- Slow Cooker Method: Sear the meat and sauté veggies on the stove first, then dump everything into the slow cooker.
+Cook on low for 6–8 hours and it gets super tender.

 Detailed Recipe for Authentic Texas Chili